kubermatic/docs/content/kubermatic/main/installation/install-kkp-CE/_index.en.md

 ## Installation

-Make sure you have a kubeconfig for the desired master cluster available.
+Make sure you have a kubeconfig for the desired Master Cluster available.
 It needs to have `cluster-admin` permissions on that cluster to install all KKP master components.

 ### Download the Installer